maketext/many-table/README.md

 # many-table
-Sheet solution for small businesses
+Sheet solution for small businesses.

 This is an introduction to the many-table under development.

+Help for this source code will be congratulated.
+Please participate a modify source code and development a lot.

 ## Login
 The login account information is determined during the test phase.